tidawnroj/tidawnroj/README.md

 **☀️ TMD Weather App**
 > *In Development.*
 > Designing and building a localized weather tracking application.
+Collaborating with CMU.

 **✅ Circuit Master**
 > *Completed.*
-> Designed and shipped a fully functional, educational DC circuit simulator app.
+> Designed and shipped a fully functional, educational DC circuit simulator app for WWDC26 Student Swift Challenge.

 ---